Best Ping Irons 2024

 First things first, this iron looks absolutely stunning.
 The minimalist appearance of the clubhead creates a wonderfully clean and unfussy aesthetic that really suits the eye.
 Nothing but a simple ‘Blueprint T’ stamping adorns the back of the club, which is finished in Ping's Hydropearl 2.0 chrome.
 In this case, less is absolutely more.

 When you put the Blueprint T down behind the ball, as you would expect for irons that look to sit in the best golf blades category, the topline is razor thin.
-The overall dimensions of the head are very petite, but the new shorter heel-face height provides a great transition from hosel to head, which is something we are always on the lookout for in an iron.
+The overall dimensions of the head are very petite, but the new shorter heel-face height provides a great transition from hosel to head, which is something I am always on the lookout for in an iron.
 They frame the ball beautifully, but with minimal offset and the aforementioned top line, you quickly become very aware of the importance of a high-quality strike.

 With regards to the feel of the club, it was everything we were hoping for.
 The reward for a solidly struck shot is a beautifully soft and deep impact feel that competes with any of the traditional category leaders in blade irons.
-A far cry from the lively spring of the modern day, hollow bodied players' distance irons, the ball seems to stay on the face for an age, providing unrivalled feedback.
+A far cry from the lively spring of the modern day, hollow bodied players' distance irons, the ball seems to stay on the face for an age, providing unrivaled feedback.

 Best for women